 Based on this technology, since late 2015 Marcus has been developing complete solutions for theatre, shows and events at the company VISTAC GmbH with the support of the German Federal Ministry for Economic Affairs and Energy.

-On the Olympus Perspective Playground in Cologne they show the installation:
+On the Olympus Perspective Playgrounds Doering/Lauber shows/showed the following installation: “Resonant Space”

 A computer generated, self-transforming moving space, is projected on 3 sides of the room and mirrored on the ceiling.
 When the visitor enters the space the autogenerated projection changes to be a response to the visitor’s moves.